viking-frank/neurocats.github.io/_posts/2017-08-17-tensorflow-tensorboard.md

 derivations are an easy task for it.

 ## Why visualization?
 You are a human being.
-You don't live inside code, you live insight a hallucination of your environment.
-When you build a huge computation graph it is sometimes easier to just look if every connection is established visually then to search for a mistake in your code.
+You don't live inside code, but you are a highspeed processor for visual input.
+When you build a huge computation graph it is often easier to just look if every connection in the graph is established like you wanted visually then to search for a mistake in your code.
 Our visual processing is way faster in that manner.
 On top of that its very cool to have a build in visualisation tool without calling e.g. matplotlib.
 There all your needed data can be provided e.g. lossfunction, weight density, or embeddings from your trainingdata.
 You get a more efficient understanding of your model reviewing your code from a second perspective.

 Please don't confuse it.
 I also code examples that use matplotlib.
 Tensorboard is not always the best descision just because it's build in.
-Please always use the tools that fit best for your purpose.
+Always use the tools that fit best for your purpose.

 ### Advanced Features